quantumlib/Cirq/docs/dev/modules.md

 # Cirq modules

-Cirq has a modular architecture and is organized in a monorepo, all of the modules follow the same folder structure.
+Cirq has a modular architecture and is organized in a monorepo.
+All of the modules follow the same folder structure.
 Each module is structured as follows.
 Let's take as example a module named `cirq-example`:

 ```